-Posthitis (balanoposthitis) in a child
+Posthitis (balanoposthitis) in children

 EBM Guidelines